 Liberty and justice for all is a moral imperative.
 In Micah 6:8 reads, “He has shown you, O mortal, what is good.
 And what does the Lord require of you?
 To act justly and to love mercy and to walk humbly with your God.”
 If the majority of our non-ethnic churches would use the pulpit to preach against racial implicit biased behavior, which is the message of Jesus, then I believe that the world would be much further along in our attitudes towards each other.
 The moral imperative that we must teach in our schools is that everyone’s life is valuable and that you must be just in your actions and deeds towards all people.
 But instead, we live where racial biases are taught and exhibited throughout the very fabric of our society.
 Officer Darren Wilson shared that Michael Brown looked like a demon; something evil, as he approached him…but what does a demon look like?
 Yet, the fact remains that Michael Brown was unarmed.
 These types of statements have caused individuals to demonize African Americans and think of us as less than human and worthy of death.
 Although people of color are not convinced that there is “liberty and justice for all” in the United States, we will continue to push forward in meaningful dialogue and legislation to achieve this goal.

-G.A.I.N. has been asked to partner with other organizations and meet on December 2-3, 2014 in Ferguson, MO in an effort to continue to bring healing and reconciliation, and to continue dealing with the senseless killings of African Americans and people of color.
+G.A.I.N. partnered with other organizations and meet on December 2-3, 2014 in Ferguson, MO in an effort to continue to bring healing and reconciliation, and to continue dealing with the senseless killings of African Americans and people of color.
 We must stop the racial implicit biases.
 This is a moral imperative.

 Global Alliance Interfaith Networks, LLC